akuklev/akuklev/what-are-dependent-types.md

 * optionally an SMT solver which is able to determine that side effects which might happen, say an `IndexOutOfBoundsException` or a `DivisionByZeroException`, actually never happen or at least never leak out;
 * a fallback mechanism for cases when termination checker or SMT solver fail to determine the purity of a function.

-Fallback mechanisms are unavoidable because of inherent limitations of other mechanisms.
+Fallback mechanisms are unavoidable because of inherent limitations of other machinery.
 Termination checking is known to be undecidable in general, thus, in some non-trivial cases, the termination checker cannot ensure termination automatically (see [Halting Problem](https://en.wikipedia.org/wiki/Halting_problem)).
 SMT solvers also have their limitations: sometimes they might fail to see why a `DivisionByZeroException` could never arise, even if it is rather obvious to the human programmer.
 The minimalistic fallback mechanism is to allow the programmers to use special “Trust Me”-directive in such cases, perhaps with a mandatory name of the responsible programmer and a commentary why they assume their code never to perform a division-by-zero in a specific position, and their loops or recursion to terminate.

 For critical software one would a more reliable fallback mechanism.
 For this reason, most dependently-typed languages also support certified programming, which presumes a sublanguage for machine-readable proofs.
 Unfortunatelly, certified programming is complicated and requires programmers to acquire a new cognitively demanding skill.
-Thus, certified programming should be only used when "Trust me"-directives are not sufficient.
+Thus, certified programming should only be enforced when "Trust me"-directives are not a viable option.

 The complexity of these mechanisms explains why dependent typing is still not widely adopted in general purpose languages.